HIGHLIGHTS FROM THE BY-LAWS

 Section 1: Officers

-The Officers of the Society shall be the individuals serving coterminously as a Director of the Corporation while also holding any of the three Officers’ posts: President, Vice President, and Secretary-Treasurer.
-No individual shall serve in more than one Officers’ post at any time.
+The Officers of the Society shall be the individuals serving coterminously as a Director of the Corporation while also holding any of the four Officers’ posts: President, Vice President, Secretary-Treasurer, and Past-President (if necessary).
+No individual shall serve in more than one Officer’s post at any time.

 The President shall serve for a term of two years commencing with the final day of the Annual Meeting.
 The President shall be the chief executive officer of the Society and shall represent it in all public forums.
 The President shall have the authority, in consultation with the Board of Directors, to execute on behalf of the Society contracts and other legal documents that she or he reasonably deems necessary to further the successful occurrence of the Annual Meeting and any other regular or special meetings of the Society or its committees.
 The President shall preside at the Annual Meeting and at the meetings of the Board of Directors, and shall be a member ex officio of all standing and ad hoc committees.
 The President shall receive, together with the Board, reports from the standing and ad hoc committees, and shall have and exercise such other powers and duties as may be prescribed by the Board.
 The President shall present an annual report on the work of the Society to the full membership.